5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ## About

 Although installing macOS Ventura on Ivy Bridge (and older) systems can be achieved with OpenCore and the OpenCore Legacy Patcher (OCLP), it's not officially supported nor documented for Wintel systems – only for legacy Macs by Apple.
 So there is no official guide on how to do it.
-I developed this guide based on my experiences in getting macOS 13 installed on an Ivy Bridge Laptop but it should be applicable to desktops as well.
+Although I developed this guide based on my experiences trying to get macOS 13 running on my Lenovo T530 Laptop it is applicable to desktop systems as well since I factored in the necessary changes for those, too.

 **This guide allows you to**: